falsidge/mocookies/README.md

 Made with love and [Fabric](https://fabricmc.net/wiki/tutorial:start).

 > [!NOTE]
-> I am still learning and this mod is probably gonna be. so gross but it's ok how else do you learn. like genuinely no idea how mixins work, so I'll probably experiment with them in a blank project before trying to shoehorn them into this
+> I am still learning how to mod, and also have a lot of stress with managing projects like this.
+But that's OK!
+I'll get through it and make something nice from it too.

 ## Recipes